41y08h/fquery/README.md

 ### Query invalidation

 This technique can be used to manually mark the cached data as stale and potentially even refetch them.
-This is especially useful when you know that the data has been changed. `QueryClient` has an `invalidateQueries()` method that allows you to do that. **You can make use of `useQueryClient` hook to obtain the instance of `QueryClient`** (more on this below) that you passed with `QueryClientProvider`.
+This is especially useful when you know that the data has been changed. `QueryClient` (see below) has an `invalidateQueries()` method that allows you to do that. **You can make use of `useQueryClient` hook to obtain the instance of `QueryClient`** that you passed with `QueryClientProvider`.

 ```dart
 final queryClient = useQueryClient();